SahishnuG/rotating-machine-fault-diagnosis/README.md

 9. python train_cnn.py --cuda --amp --batch-size 16 --rounds 5 --clients-per-round 5 --fl-col-stride 16 --fl-time-crop 512 --fl-freq-end 128 --full-col-stride 8 --full-tile-len 1024 --full-tile-overlap 256 --full-ft-epochs 2
 (I have given some default args to prevent memory overflow while still training on most of the data)
 10. Optional - python test_cnn.py
-11. python main.py to run the final gradio app
+11. Optional (or if the flask app isnt working fsr) - python main.py to run the gradio app
+12. python app.py to run the final flask app
-12. Input acoustic and vibration sensor csv data in the app to predict condition (error or normal) and severity (how severe the error is, if any)
+13. Input acoustic and vibration sensor csv data in the app to predict condition (error or normal) and severity (how severe the error is, if any)

 ### System architecture:
 ```mermaid